snackabra/docs/source/index.rst

 .. [#f03] Though bear in mind that the :ref:`license language <license>` will never cease to apply: this is provided "as is".

-.. [#f04] We have various "canary functions" in place.
-   The canary function for all of snackabra's open source technology is @psm's personal twitter (https://twitter.com/petersmagnusson).
+.. [#f04] The canary function for all of Snackabra's open source technology is @psm's personal twitter (https://twitter.com/petersmagnusson).
-   You can DM at any time to ask if there are any court orders or similar constraints in effect of any sort that might impact the integrity of any parts of the design, implemtation, algorithms, etc.
+   You can DM at any time to ask if there are any known "constraints" in effect that might impact the integrity of any parts of the design, implementation, algorithms, etc.
-   @psm will reply if (and only if) he is not aware of any.
-   At this time, 384co does _not_ have a canary function.
-   If you don't know what this footnote means, don't worry about it...
+   You will get a reply iff there are not any.
+If you don't know what this footnote means, don't worry about it.

 ----------------

 **LICENSE**

-Copyright (c) 2016-2021 Magnusson Institute, All Rights Reserved.
+Copyright (c) 2016-2023 Magnusson Institute, All Rights Reserved.

 "Snackabra" is a registered trademark